simonnickel/snap/conventions.md

  - `FB#`: A workaround because something does not work as expected, reference related FB number.
 Fix when FB is resolved.
  - `finetuning`: A non critical improvement is possible.
  - `idea`: A new feature might evolve here.

+## Code Structure

+On file level, Code is structured to easily find stuff using the minimap.
+Useing `// MARK: - XYZ`.

+On block level, Code is structured like a text.
+Related lines of code are together and separated to other blocks by an empty line.

+Use empty lines to structure the file visually.

+## Multi-line indentation

+Use Xcode default formatting with `control + m`.

 # Naming conventions